 Mr Kirk was appointed to the board of Australian Unity Limited on 1 February 2016.
-He is a director of a number of Australian Unity Limited subsidiaries, Chair of the Audit & Compliance Committee and a member of the Human Resources Remuneration and Nominations Committee.
-Mr Kirk is currently Managing Director and Founder of Collins Pitt Associates and is a director of the Transport Accident Commission and the St Kilda Football Club.
-He is a member of the Audit & Risk & Investment Advisory Committee of Monash University.
-He was previously a director of the Melbourne Festival, Worksafe Victoria and the Victorian Registration & Qualifications Authority.
+He is a director of a number of Australian Unity Limited subsidiaries, Chairman of the Audit & Compliance Committee and a member of the Human Resources Remuneration and Nominations Committee.
+Mr Kirk is currently Managing Director and Founder of Collins Pitt.
+He is also a director of the Transport Accident Commission and the St Kilda Football Club.
+He is a member of the Audit & Risk Committee of Monash University.
 Prior to this, Mr Kirk held a number of senior positions both overseas and in Australia with the major accountancy firm, PricewaterhouseCoopers, specialising in the area of corporate advice, turnaround & restructuring, profit improvement, M&A, strategic advice, risk and governance, forensic accounting and insolvency management.
 Following this, Mr Kirk worked for two years as a Special Advisor for Lazard Australia.
 Mr Kirk has not held any directorships of listed entities in addition to those set out above during the last three years.